Azam Baki: Comment by the Prime Minister

 On the same day, Prime Minister, Ismail Sabri Yaakob stated that further action is being taken by the relevant parties and he believes, the problem will be resolved.
 At the same time, he stressed the need to be fair to all parties by making decisions after the completion of the investigation procedure.
 Ismail Sabri explained that the MACC itself was originally the Anti-Corruption Agency (ACA) and was later placed under a commission so that there would be no interference by the government.
 When asked why Azam was not rested while the investigation was carried out, Ismail Sabri stressed that there should be no favoritism in this issue.

 Supports by the deputy commissioners

 On 9 January 2022, three MACC deputy commissioners have declared their support for Azam Baki, who is currently facing an ongoing investigation following allegations of share ownership.
 The statement claimed that three deputies' statement "represents all of the MACC member".
 The three of Azam deputies, Ahmad Khusairi Yahaya (operations), Norazlan Mohd Razali (prevention) and Junipah Wandi (management and professionalism) denied the allegations against Azam and described it as an attack on MACC.

+Defamation suit retracted by Azam

+On 11 June 2024, Azam Baki's solicitors filed a withdrawal note and withdrew his defamation suit against Lalitha Kunaratnam on 21 June 2024.